 Finding the Best Dental Implant Dentist for the Job

 Dental implants can be a challenging oral surgery.
-It helps if you work with an oral surgeon best suited for the job — who can do all types of dental implants, including the more difficult types.
-This is especially true if you may have problems with a deteriorating jawbone and may need additional procedures done such as dental bone grafting in order to ensure a successful dental implant surgery.
+It helps if you work with an oral surgeon best suited for the job — someone who can do all kinds of dental implants, including the more difficult types.
+This is especially true if you have problems with a deteriorating jawbone and may need additional procedures done such as dental bone grafting in order to ensure a successful dental implant surgery.
+Dr. Puckett specializes in dental implant surgeries, including ones that require bone and/or soft tissue grafting.